Y0Coss/docs-fork/pages/account_and_service_management/startup-program/01-optimise-application/guide.en-gb.md

 ---
-title: 'How to optimise my application to the Startup Program?'
+title: 'How to optimise your application to the Startup Program'
 excerpt: ''
 updated: 2025-10-07
 ---

 ## Objective

 OVHcloud's Startup Program offers numerous benefits to support startups in their growth.

-To maximize your chances of acceptance, follow these steps to prepare and complete your application.
+**To maximize your chances of acceptance, follow these steps to prepare and complete your application.**

 ## Requirements